phryneas/phryneas/README.md

 - FullStack Senior Developer with about 20 years of experience, currently mostly working on a React, React Native, TypeScript, GraphQL and Node stack
 - Maintainer of Redux Toolkit, actively interacting with the community on GitHub, Twitter, Discord, StackOverflow and Reddit
 - well-established member of the TypeScript and React communities, known for complex "type wizardry"
+- on the Program Committee of [TypeScript Congress](https://typescriptcongress.com/) (2022 and 2023)
 - deep Linux & DevOps knowledge (currently running NixOS as a daily driver and for my private "experimental cloud")
 - regularly evaluating new technologies for the company-internal tech radar
 - on-demand "company-internal consultant", helping teams choose and get up to speed with new technologies, helping kickstart projects, holding workshops